srikarpunna/kaggle-ai/README.md

-# 🏥 ElderCare Agent - AI for Good
+# 🏥 ElderCare Agent

-**Track:** Agents for Good
-**Competition:** Kaggle AI Agents Intensive - Capstone Project 2024 **Status:** 🏆 Production-Ready | TOP 3 Contender

-A production-grade, multi-agent AI system designed to help elderly people (65+) with video calls, medication reminders, and doctor appointments through a voice-first interface.
+**A voice-first AI assistant built to help elderly people stay connected, healthy, and independent.**

+I built this system because I saw my grandparents struggling with technology—too many buttons, confusing apps, and interfaces that weren't designed for them.
+So I created an AI agent that just listens and helps.

 ---

-## 🎯 The Problem
+## 🎯 The Problem I'm Solving

 **52 million seniors in America struggle with technology:**
 - 67% can't use smartphones effectively